-When one decides to develop custom plugins, there’s no need to depend on third-party vendors to update them when bugs pop up and impede the overall experience of your customers in one way or another.
+When one decides to develop custom plugins for an e-commerce website, there’s no need to depend on third-party vendors to update them when bugs pop up and impede the overall experience of your customers in one way or another.
 Also, in-house plugins’ code can be hosted in your private repositories.
 What that means is you don’t have to worry about the plugin crashing one day and then having to wait several weeks for the third-party developer to fix it.

 Complex frontend management made easy

 Building custom themes, and complex user interfaces in the admin panel and the storefront is right at the developer’s fingertips.
 Shopware offers a library of components that are re-usable across the whole admin panel.
 They simplify day-to-day programming tasks so there is no bloated boilerplate code involved in setting up the plugin.